 2000 – today

 The Disneyland emblem shows a typical Disney princess castle.
-The building with its fortress wall, numerous towers, and five triangular flags is cartoon style.
+The building, with its fortress wall, numerous towers, and five triangular flags, is cartoon-style.
 Despite the high defenses, the castle does not look impregnable because the lattice gate is raised.
-The entrance welcomes all who want to get inside and promises guests lots of fun activities.
-The two-dimensional design and the monotonous black and white color scheme do not spoil the fairytale character of the moment.
+The entrance welcomes all who want to get inside and offers guests many fun activities.
+The two-dimensional design and the monotonous black-and-white color scheme do not spoil the fairytale character of the moment.
 Even in such a minimalistic way, the graphic character shows the atmosphere of the Disney universe.

 Disneyland: Interesting Facts